derekrdm95/Sparkify_PredictUserChurn/README.md

 - Modeling (Here we used three different models **logistic regression, SVM and gradient boosting tree**)
 - Evaluation (Pick up the best model and report result on **validation set**)

+### Metrics For Evaluation and Justification
+Here we use **F1 score** to evaluate and select the model.
+First, this is a relatively small dataset, we have very few users that actually churn from our service.
+Besides, the reason is that overall metrics such as accuracy is not very helpful in the case of user churn.
+Churn rate usually not very high acroos the whole population.
+Here we would like to focus more on the precision (those who were predicted churn would truly churn in our case) and recall in our scenario.
+Therefore, f1 score is a better metrics reflecting what we care about.

 ### Feature Engineering and Preprocessing Step
 After the preliminary exploratory analysis, **I started to create some of the features, aggregating all the log activities to userID level using pyspark**.
 Some features include: